-If you read the news in Milwaukee, you have no doubt seen the countless stories over the past few years about the growing problem of witness intimidation.
-The stories focus mainly on defendants who have tried, sometimes successfully, to kill witnesses in their cases.
-While killing a witness is a rare event, many defendants are still being charged with intimidating a witness/victim in their own cases.
-This is a charge that can be confusing, especially because you don’t have to “intimidate” the witness to be charged with the crime.
+If you read the news in Milwaukee, you’ve seen the countless stories over the past few years regarding the growing problem of witness intimidation.
+Those stories have focused mainly on defendants who have tried to kill witnesses in their cases.
+And although killing a witness is a rare event, witness intimidation charges aren’t.
+Intimidation of a witness/victim can be confusing.
+Importantly, one does not need to truly “intimidate” a witness in order to be charged.

-First, there are two separate intimidation statutes – one related to witnesses and one related to victims.
+There are two separate intimidation statutes – one related to witnesses and one related to victims.
 Intimidation of a witness is found in Wis.
 Stat.
 Sec.
 940.42 and 940.43.
 Intimidation of a victim is found in section 940.44 and 940.45 of the Wisconsin Statutes.
-Intimidating a victim is defined as:
+Intimidating a victim occurs when the defendant:

 In most scenarios, the state’s best evidence is through jail phone calls.
-ALL jail calls are recorded.
+Remember: they’re all recorded.
 So if a defendant calls a witness or alleged victim and discusses the trial or possible testimony, that conversation could qualify as intimidation.
 Therefore, it is crucial to be aware that the state is always listening and their interpretation of your conversation could lead to new charges under one of these two laws.

-If you have been charged with either of these two crimes, call us immediately.
-If your underlying case is a felony, you could be facing up to ten years in prison.
-Get the attorneys at Meyer Van Severen on your side today!
+To repeat, if your underlying case is a felony, you could be facing up to ten years in prison.
+This is serious.